Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Experiments

 \subsection{Qualitative Analysis}

-Figures~\ref{fig:Fdev_sd2_geneval_r1} and~\ref{fig:unified_geneval} show qualitative examples across four base models and several baselines.
+Figure~\ref{fig:Fdev_sd2_geneval_r1} (also Suppl Fig.~\ref{fig:unified_geneval}) show qualitative examples across four base models and several baselines.
 Compared to other methods, our approach consistently generates high-quality images that accurately reflect the spatial relations in the prompts.
-It also handles generating atypical and uncommon scenarios well, as can be seen in ~\cref{fig:Fdev_sd2_geneval_r1} with \textit{``A bus below a toothbrush"} and in ~\cref{fig:unified_geneval} with \textit{``An elephant below a surfboard}.
+It also handles generating atypical and uncommon scenarios well, as can be seen in~\cref{fig:Fdev_sd2_geneval_r1} with \textit{``A bus below a toothbrush"} and in~\cref{fig:unified_geneval} with \textit{``An elephant below a surfboard}.
 In contrast, other baselines tend to neglect entities: in~\cref{fig:Fdev_sd2_geneval_r1}, none depict the vase from \textit{``A vase above a fire hydrant"}, and the zebra or the chair are missing from \textit{``A chair to the left of a zebra''}.
-These examples, along with Figure~\ref{fig_common_base_failures}, demonstrate how our method overcomes the three main failure modes: incorrect object placement, entity neglect, and object fusion.
+These examples, along with~\cref{fig_common_base_failures} (Appendix), demonstrate how our method overcomes the three main failure modes: incorrect object placement, entity neglect, and object fusion.